The total cost of a typical residential installation is approximately $1,000 per panel. After the 30% tax credit is applied, the cost drops to $700.

 Home-based solar power generation is most attractive to homeowners with above average electricity consumption who pay high income taxes and can benefit from tax credits.
 And you must have a south-facing rooftop free from shade of trees or adjacent structures.
 As advances on solar technology continue to reduce costs, solar power will eventually become attractive to a wider range of homeowners.

 SanDiegoSolarPower.com can provide you with precise estimates for installing a solar system in your home together with estimates of costs and savings on your electric bill.
-For more information please fill out our easy one step form now.
+For more information please fill out on the top-right hand side of the screen and we will contact you.

 We use Solar World, Sharp, Canadian Solar, and Kyocera solar modules with SMA and enphase inverters.